Someguyfromcrowd/DeadlierNights/README.txt

 canDrown: whether or not the mob can drown
 autoChase: whether or not the mob should automatically give chase to the player who caused it to be buffed (experimental)

+Multiple mobs and effects can be specified; one per line

+scares.txt:

+type: the type of scare (currently only FAKESOUND)
+delay: how long it takes until the scare can occur
+frequency: the minimum interval between scares in seconds
+extrafrequency: a random amount to add to the interval in seconds

+FAKESOUND-

+sound: the type of sound to play (currently, bukkit's enums must be used: http://jd.bukkit.org/rb/apidocs/org/bukkit/Sound.html)
+range: how far away the sound can play in both the x and z directions

 =====

 If anything breaks, you can just delete the config files and new ones will be created in their place.